MateeDevs/devstack-native-app/README.md

 ### About
 This repo contains our template for multiplatform mobile project.
-Both Android and iOS implementations are present with shared module containing all common business logic organized in clean architecture.
+Both Android and iOS implementations are present with shared module containing all common business logic organized in Clean architecture.
 The project is simple app built just for demonstration.

 User flows: